 AerCap Holdings N.V.

-Notes to the Company Financial Statements (Continued) (US dollars in thousands)
+Notes to the Company Financial Statements (Continued)

 28. Summary of significant accounting policies

 General

 AerCap Holdings N.V. is a limited liability company formed on July 10, 2006.
 The principles of valuation and determination of result for AerCap Holdings N.V. and the consolidated financial statements are the same.
 For these principles we refer to the consolidated financials statements.